Soare-Robert-Daniel/test/README.md

 #### Buy BitScams

-Create a page where all the available BitScams are shown (with a pagination of 30 items per page).
-Each list item will display the BitScam hash, its components, its value and the current owner (if it exists) along with a Buy button (if the user does not already own it).
-When the user press Buy, a new transaction will be registered and the owner of the coin will change (the amount value does not matter, it just a vanity value).
+Create a page where all available BitScams are displayed (with pagination of 30 items per page).
+Each list item should display:

+- The BitScam hash
+- Its component numbers
+- Its monetary value
+- The current owner (if one exists)
+- A Buy button (if the user doesn't already own it)

+When a user presses Buy, a new transaction will be registered and ownership of the coin will transfer.

-In the page will be another button named `Generate Coin` where after pressing, the user will asked to introduce an amount (the display can be a modal, new page or inline elements).
+The page should also include a `Generate Coin` button.
+When pressed, the user will be prompted to enter an amount (this can be displayed via a modal, new page, or inline elements).

-To generate a BitScam, find 3 random numbers and their combination must be unique (do not insert a BitScam that has its components already present).
-If no more BitScam can be generated, the `Generate Coin` should be hidden.
+To generate a BitScam, the system should find 3 random numbers whose combination must be unique (do not create a BitScam with component numbers that already exist in another coin).
+If no more unique BitScams can be generated, the `Generate Coin` button should be hidden.

 ### Working with Bun